 Whipsnade’s white rhinos have helped establish breeding populations in other zoos around the world

-It’s no wonder that the building where River Cottage Kitchen & Deli stands today was turned into an air raid lookout post during WW2, says Team Leader of Dear and Antelope, Don Glyn.
-“If you stand on River Cottage hill on a clear day and scan the horizon you’ll be able to see Bedfordshire, Hertfordshire and Buckinghamshire,” says Don.
+It’s no wonder that the building where our Viewpoint Kitchen and Deli stands today was turned into an air raid lookout post during WW2, says Team Leader of Dear and Antelope, Don Glyn.
+“If you stand on the hill on a clear day and scan the horizon you’ll be able to see Bedfordshire, Hertfordshire and Buckinghamshire,” says Don.
 “On a really clear day you might even be able to see Northamptonshire!”
 (Ok, we’re not sure about this last one – why don’t you try it and see?)

 6. Whipsnade Zoo is a haven for British wildlife